a-rimpapa/img-classification-adversarial-examples/README.md

 ## Setup instructions
 ### Cloning the repository

-To clone the repository using HTTPS, type the following command into a terminal:
+To clone the repository using HTTPS, execute the following command:
 ```
 git clone https://github.com/a-rimpapa/img-classification-adversarial-examples.git
 ```

-...
 Alternative links for cloning or downloading the repository are at the top right of the page.

 ### Installing packages